UCSC Implementation of the UC Electronic Communications Policy (UCSC ECPI)

 - Absences.
 In order to reduce the need to gain access to an employee's electronic communications without consent in the event of absence, units/departments are encouraged to use, individually or in combination, techniques such as those outlined in UC ECP Attachment 2, Section III.B.5 (link above), for ensuring appropriate authorization and access.

 - Separated Employees.
 Unit/Departmental exit procedures for separating employees shall include the disposition and/or transition of employee electronic communications records and resources, including steps to ensure unit/department access to information necessary for University business.
 Separating employees should be informed that their records will be accessed for University business purposes, and should be advised to remove any personal records before access is transferred to the unit/department.
-Specific examples and considerations, including for involuntary separations, are included in UC ECP Attachment 2, Sec III.B.5.
+Specific examples and considerations, including for involuntary separations, are included in UC ECP Attachment 2, Sec III.B.5 (link above).